renatoGarcia/icecream-cpp/README.md

     ic| test.cpp:34 in "void my_function(int, double)"
     ic| test.cpp:36 in "void my_function(int, double)"

-And any variable inspection like:
+Also, any variable inspection like:

 ```c++
 std::cout << "a: " << a